apigear-io/apigear-docs/docs/simulation/index.md

 # API Simulation

-The simulation server allows API clients to use a interface also if it is not yet implemented, just based on an interface definition and an attached scenario document.
+The simulation server allows API clients to simulate interfaces and (limited) behavior.
+This is very useful during testing, demonstration also development to simulate specific behavior.
 It decouples the interface implementation from the interface users.

 A simulation can have static data, dynamic random data, run a series of actions or even be an active simulation.